 Co-dominant stems do not have the chemical and mechanical protections that other branch connections have, so when you cut out one of the branches you should expect to see a cavity form where the cut is.
 The smaller and younger the limb is when you cut it, the more likely it will wound over quickly and leave a smaller cavity.

 |Co-dominant stems occur many places on a tree.|

 There is one type of branch cutting that gets used very infrequently on trees, but is very common on shrubs: the basil cut.
 To make this cut you go down to where the tree meets the ground and make a clean cut.
-Basil cuts are a common way to renew multi-leadered shrubs like shadbush, currants, and red twigged dogwood.
+Basal cuts are a common way to renew multi-leadered shrubs like shadbush, currants, and red twigged dogwood.

 Basil cuts should only be used on trees that have multiple stems or leaders.
 Most often it is used to coppice the tree.
 If you choose to establish a coppice, remember that tree leaders are often not well attached to the roots and that you are now responsible for the safety of the tree, even if you move away or are otherwise prevented from maintaining the tree.

 Many nurseries try to sell tar or other treatments to go over fresh cuts in the theory that every wound needs a bandage.
 Whether it is to 'keep out water' or to 'help heal the tree', the science is simply not there to prove it.

 Oftentimes simple application of known tree science refutes the bandage idea.
 For instance, a dressing that is intended to keep water out of a cut, ignores the fact that water for the tree is being brought up through the wood that has the cut.
 Simple logic says that water is more likely to be trapped by the dressing.